ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 }
 ```

-The SpecFlow glue code that automates the scenario:
+The corresponding SpecFlow glue code that automates the scenario:
 - injects a simple in-memory stub into `MovingService`
 - adds the people specified in the `Given` step
 - calls the `MovingService.MovePerson` method
-- and verifies that the person has the new address.
+- and verifies that the specified person has the new address.

 ```csharp
 [Binding]